vijaykumar01/person_recognition/README.md

 # Person recognition
-This repository contains the implementation of paper "Pose-Aware Person Recognition" by Vijay Kumar, Anoop Namboodiri, Manohar Paluri, C V Jawahar published at CVPR17.
+This repository contains the implementation of our paper "Pose-Aware Person Recognition" by Vijay Kumar, Anoop Namboodiri, Manohar Paluri, C V Jawahar published at CVPR17.

 The implementation is based on Python Caffe.